leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Is corneal infection congenital?
 - Can corneal infection be passed down to children?
 - Can corneal infection be passed down from parents?

-## intent: cornealinfection-symptoms_signs-cornearefractive
-- What are the symptoms and signs of corneal infection?
-- How does corneal ulcer feel like?
-- I feel sensitive to light, can it be a cornea infection?
-- Why do I have a white spot on my eye and it is painful
-- What does corneal infection look like?
-- How is corneal infection supposed to look like?
-- How does corneal infection normally look like?
-- How does corneal infection present?
-- How do I know if I have corneal infection?
-- What will I experience if I have corneal infection?
-- What do people with corneal infection experience?
-- How does the doctor know I have corneal infection?
-- How is a diagnosis of corneal infection made?
-- How many eyes does corneal infection affect?
-- Can corneal infection affect both eyes?
-- Is corneal infection bilateral?

-## intent: cornealinfection-symptoms_signs-cornearefractive_62
-- What are the complications of corneal infection?
-- Can I go blind if I have cornea infection
-- Can I see again if I have corneal infection
-- is corneal ulcer a hole in the eye
-- does corneal ulcer mean my eye has a tear
-- how bad can cornea infection get
-- is cornea infection bad
-- how bad can cornea ulcers get
-- What are the issues associated with corneal infection?
-- What problems can corneal infection lead to?
-- What are the implications of corneal infection?
-- Can corneal infection cause difficulties seeing?
-- Can corneal infection lead to visual problems?
-- Can corneal infection cause problems?
-- Is corneal infection serious?
-- Is corneal infection dangerous?
-- Is corneal infection sight threatening?
-- Will corneal infection cause blindness?
-- Will I become blind because of corneal infection?
-- Can I still see if I have corneal infection?
-- Can corneal infection spoil my vision?
-- Can corneal infection ruin my vision?
-- Can corneal infection cause atigmatism?
-- Can corneal infection cause myopia?
-- Can corneal infection cause corneal ulcer?
-- Can my cornea perforate because of corneal infection?
-- Can corneal infection cause irreversible vision loss?
-- Can my cornea melt because of corneal infection?
-- Will corneal infection cause scarring?

 ## intent: cornealinfection-investigations-cornearefractive
 - What are the investigations for corneal infection?